Ex-Border Patrol boss Vitiello takes over immigration agency battered by protests and ‘abolish ICE’ rage

 It may send a signal that Vitiello comes from the ranks of those tasked with protecting America's borders.

-Vitiello started his career with the U.S. Border Patrol in 1985, where he worked along the southern border near Laredo, Texas, before going to hold various leadership roles at the federal law enforcement agency in both Texas and Vermont.
+Vitiello started his career with the U.S. Border Patrol in 1985, where he worked along the southern border near Laredo, Texas, before going on to hold various leadership roles at the federal law enforcement agency in both Texas and Vermont.
 In 2010, he was appointed by former President Barack Obama as deputy chief of the Border Patrol and served as acting chief of the agency from 2015 to 2016.

 When Trump took office, he promoted Vitiello to chief of the Border Patrol and eventually deputy commissioner of Customs and Border Protection, before being tapped by Trump once again to lead ICE after the retirement of Acting Director Thomas D. Homan.
 Trump has yet to nominate anyone to formally serve as director.